mroonga/homebrew-mroonga/README.md

-The Homebrew formula for mroonga
+The Homebrew formula for Mroonga
 ================================

-Type the following command to install mroonga by Homebrew:
+Type the following command to install Mroonga by Homebrew:

     % brew tap mroonga/mroonga
     % brew install mroonga --use-homebrew-mysql